cgohla/pledge/README.md

 of the promise set for the whole program depends on correctly annotating the constituent actions.

+# Outlook #

+A goal that is not implemented so far, is to drop promises not just once, at the beginning of program execution, but instead, drop a promise as soon as we know it will not be needed during execution.

 # Caveats #

 As mentioned, for now this package targets OpenBSD specifically.
 Linux